canvas-medical/documentation/collections/_api/note.md

 <br>

 ## Search
-To search for Note resources, request a `GET` from `https://<your-instance>.canvasmedical.com/core/api/notes/v1/Note` and append your search criteria as URL parameters.
+To search for Note resources, request a `GET` from <br>
+`https://<your-instance>.canvasmedical.com/core/api/notes/v1/Note` <br>and append your search criteria as URL parameters.

 ### Query Params
 **patient_key** text